zchking/docs/pages/katalon-studio/tutorials/handle_textbox_checkbox_radio_button.md

 ![Handle textbox using Katalon Studio Manual mode](../../images/katalon-studio/tutorials/handle_textbox_checkbox_radio_button/Handle-text-box.png)

 In the script mode above, **Def** is a keyword in Groovy used for declaration of variables.
-Username is a variable name, here storing the value “Katalon” in the **username** variable.
+Username is a variable name, here storing the value "Katalon" in the **username** variable.

 How to Handle Button and Checkbox
 ---------------------------------